KhamisiKibet/PySideExtn/pages/examples-parent/rpb_ex.md

 </p>

-The Maximum and Minimum values of the progress bar can be set using the method: `setMaximum()`, and `setMinimum()`.
+The Maximum and Minimum values of the progress bar can be set using the method: `setMaximumValue()`, and `setMinimum()`.
 By default, the maximum value is set to 100, and the minimum to 0.
 This can be changed as users use cases.
 The same result can be achieved by the user using the function: `setRange()`.
 The range function takes two parameters: `minimum` and `maximum` in order.

 ***